EYBlockchain/starlight/README.md

 ### Troubleshooting

-Since we push the npm package to github's repository, you may need to specify the package location in your project's `.npmrc` file.
+Since we push the npm package to github's repository, you may need to specify the package location in your project's `.npmrc` file and authenticate to github.
 Try adding something like:

 ```
 @eyblockchain:registry=https://npm.pkg.github.com